-We found the best startup directories with higher traffic so you don’t waste your time on low-traffic directories.
-Almost every one of the online startup directories in this post’s list is comprised of thousands of other startups and tech enthusiasts.
+We found the best startup directories so you can easily sign up for them and get your startup listed.
+Almost every one of the online startup directories in this post’s list is comprised of thousands of other startups; some have hundreds.

 What’s great about these startup directories is that they have the potential to get you in front of a lot of users very fast.
 So fast that it could very well 3x to 10x your user-base, depending on your size.

 Therefore, utilizing startup directories can be a great growth hacking technique for your startup.
 There’s no doubt that some of these startup networks will become an integral part of your early user acquisition and marketing strategy.
 So start getting in these startup directories as soon as you can.